hvo2906/shopee-order-statement/README.md

 ## **Introduction**

-The Shopee Order Exporting project is designed to help Shopee buyers conveniently export their order data from the Shopee platform for further analysis or record-keeping.
+The Shopee Order Exporting project is designed to help Shopee buyers conveniently export their order data from the Shopee platform to Excel compatible file (CSV/XLSX) for further analysis or record-keeping.
 This project provides two methods for exporting orders:
   1. Use the Chrome/CocCoc browser extension
   **OR**
   2. Manually executing a JavaScript script in the browser's DevTools console.